Shopping for the right air purifier can be confusing and frustrating, while the sheer number of

 capture 99.97% of all particles 0.3 microns or larger, while the Blueair filters capture 99.97% of all particles 0.1

 microns or larger.
 Blueair has an optional filter upgrade for smoke particles and odor, but even the standard HEPASilent filter comes with a thin layer of

-of our best for dealing with smoke.
-If you want a top-notch air purifier with a sleek
+of our best for dealing with allergens.
+If you want a top-notch air purifier with sleek

 Honeywell air cleaners offer allergy and asthma relief at an affordable price.
 Compact, lightweight, and quiet, these